-Abdominal distention accompanied by white or grayish feces indicates bloat caused by feeding a pup too often.
+Abdominal distention accompanied by white or grayish feces indicated bloat caused by feeding a pup too often.
 This type of bloat should be treated by feeding a diluted mixture of one part milk formula to nine parts very warm water (115° to 120° Fahrenheit).
 Do not allow the pup to drink the normal amount it consumes at every feeding as this will cause additional distention.
 Rather, feed the pup about one-forth of the normal amount taken.
-As the stomach empties of previously undigested milk, continue to feed the water and milk formula dilution in place of regular feedings until feces appear normal.
+As the stomach empties of previously undigested milk, continue to feed the water and milk dilution until feces appear normal.